 How can I get to read a module?

-You have to bid for it in CORS.
+You have to select the module in ModReg@EduReg.

-From which bidding round is a module available?
+From which round is a module available for selection?

-It is available for bidding from Round 1C.
+It is available for selection from Round 1.

 How do I choose the time slots for a module?

-You can select your preferred time slot via CORS and then bid for it in CORS.
+You can select your preferred time slot via ModReg@EduReg.

-How do I appeal for a module if I am unable to secure it through bidding?
+How do I appeal for a module if I am unable to secure it through module selection?

-Appeals could be submitted via CORS at the end of all the bidding rounds.
-Note that as CORS bidding ends in Week 1 of the semester, in the event that the appeals are successful, students can only be admitted into groups that run from Week 2 and after.
+Appeals could be submitted via the Submit Appeals/Inquiries function in MogReg@EduRec.
+Note that as module selection ends on 8 Aug 2019, in the event that the appeals are successful, students can only be admitted into groups that run from Week 2 and after.

-Can I drop a module after I have successfully bid for it?
+Can I drop a module after I have successfully obtained it?

 Yes.
 You can drop it yourself before the ‘W’ grade takes effect.
 If you wish to drop after the ‘W’ grade or the ‘F’ grade have taken effect, you could write in to psyboxRW@nus.edu.sg, providing your name, matric number, and the reason for wanting to drop the module.
 The R&W 2.0 administrator will help you to drop the module without penalty.